Uniting Five Founding Organizations for Impact

 Jessica Wells

-Mahesh Karra is an Associate Professor of Global Development Policy at the Frederick S. Pardee School of Global Studies at Boston University, the Associate Director of the Human Capital Initiative at the Global Development Policy Center, and Director of POWER.
+Mahesh Karra is an Associate Professor of Population and Family Health and the Director of the Program on Women’s Empowerment Research (POWER).
 His academic and research interests are broadly in development economics, health economics, quantitative methods, and applied demography.
 His research utilizes experimental and non-experimental methods to investigate the relationships between population, health, and economic development in low- and middle-income countries.

 Mahesh Karra

 Sarah Vincent is the POWER Post-doctoral Research Fellow since August 2024.
-She is based at the Boston University Global Development Policy Center.
 Her research interests lie at the intersection of development economics, health economics, economic history and political economy, focusing on gender issues and sexual and reproductive health.
+Her work integrates theoretical modeling with empirical analysis, using diverse data sources—including surveys, historical records, and randomized controlled trials—to inform policy in low- and middle-income countries.

 Sarah Vincent